Doctors may prescribe biologics to treat ulcerative colitis. Biologics are medications that companies make from living cells.

 Golimumab

-A doctor may prescribe golimumab (Simponi) for people who need continuous steroid treatment or for people who have not found other UC medications effective.
+A doctor may prescribe golimumab (Simponi) for people who need continuous steroid treatment or have not found other UC medications effective.

-If the body responds to this treatment, a person can keep taking it to maintain remission.
+If a person’s body responds to this treatment, they can keep taking it to maintain remission.

 A person can self-administer these injections at home after receiving instructions from a healthcare professional.